 At holistic detox centers like The Holistic Sanctuary, IV detox therapy is the most effective type of medical intervention for drug detox.
 This is because the needed substances enter the bloodstream directly instead of being routed through the stomach.

-The goal of these substances is to replenish the body’s lost nutrients that will make it easier for the withdrawal to occur.
+The goal of The Holistic Sanctuary is the off these substances is to replenish the body’s lost nutrients that will make it easier for the withdrawal to occur.

 IV therapy is much more effective than oral supplements because 100% of the nutrients are absorbed into the body when administered directly into the bloodstream, whereas only 30% of nutrients are absorbed into the body when drugs are administered orally.
 Other than that, injecting substances directly into the bloodstream has a much quicker effect than orally taking them.